odyssey017/iceberg/README.md

 ### **Bot is Not Posting Orders**
 - Ensure your API keys are correct in `.env`.
-- Check logs for `Error fetching active orders` messages.
+- Check logs for `Error` messages.
-- Verify **market vig** is within the allowed limit.
+- Verify **market vig** is within the allowed limit, and that there are active orders which meet your threshold.

 ### **How to Stop the Bot**
 - Use `CTRL+C` to stop execution.